Layr-Labs/incredible-squaring-avs-rs/README.md

 [This code](https://github.com/maximopalopoli/incredible-squaring-avs-rs/blob/484e6968da4a9a0ee4e22effb0da807306fe76b7/crates/aggregator/src/lib.rs#L279-L327) listens to new `NewTaskCreated` events, and in case it receives a new one:

-1. Parses task metadata parameters from task
+1. Parses task metadata parameters from the task
 2. Creates the task metadata from that parameters
-3. Calls BLS Aggregation service `initialize_task()` method, with the metadata of the new task as parameter
+3. Calls BLS Aggregation service `initialize_task()` method, with the metadata of the new task as a parameter

 The third process runs a new task with this code: